 ICRETH assemblies combine seminars offered by guest-speakers with research meetings whereby current developments in our fields are discussed by all academic colleagues.

-ICRETH Assemblies are an aggregate of seminars and research meetings organised around one main theme.
-The theme for the academic year 2018/2019 is Diversity within Events, Tourism, and Hospitality.
+The International Centre for Research in Events, Tourism and Hospitality (ICRETH) Assemblies are a series of seminars and research meetings organised around one main theme.
+The theme for the academic year 2018/2019 is Diversity within Events, Tourism and Hospitality.
 This a theme left broad by design so that guest speakers will be able to tackle it from their preferred standpoint.
-In this academic year, ICRETH and our School will submit an application for the Athena Swan Bronze Medal (part of the Equality Charter Unit), and as such we want to generate more discussions and raise more awareness to the importance of diversity, internationalisation, inclusion, gender, intersectionality and such like in our research, and in academia in general.
+We are committed to generating further discussion and raising awareness to the importance of diversity, internationalisation, inclusion, gender and intersectionality in our research, and more generally through-out academia.

-ICRETH assemblies combine seminars offered by guest-speakers with research meetings whereby current developments in our fields are discussed by all academic colleagues.
-The guest-speakers are invited to present for 30 – 45 minutes.
-Afterward, the moderator will engage the speaker and audience in questions and debates about the discussed topic and cognate ICRETH-related matters.
-Discussions are encouraged to continue over working lunch.
+The ICRETH assemblies combine seminars, offered by guest-speakers, with research meetings whereby academic colleagues can discuss current developments in their field.
+The guest-speakers are invited to present for 30 – 45 minutes, with time afterwards for questions and debate.
+Discussions are encouraged to continue over a working lunch.

-*For guests outside of the School of Events, Tourism and Hospitality Management please contact firstname.lastname@example.org two weeks in advance each Assembly to register your attendance.
-All Assemblies will take place in Headingley Campus, Leeds.
+*For guests outside of the School of Events, Tourism and Hospitality Management please contact firstname.lastname@example.org two weeks in advance of the event to register your attendance.

 In her presentation "Practising and Researching as a Woman in Tourism - the Good, the Bad and the Occasionally Ugly", Prof. Novelli mentors a vast array of colleagues at all levels of their career both in academia and in industry not necessarily all working in the tourism field.
 She will share insights into her academic journey, which will no doubt enable participants to reflect upon their own journeys and seek advice on ways to make the most of being an academic and a practitioner.